120’2022 (2022-04-30) – Sköna maj välkommen, mer än någonsin på mycket länge!

 In my earlier post of 365’2019 (2019-12-31), I also mentioned the result of a scientific activity on Chalmers that looked utterly interesting, how to capture and store solar energy up to 18 years.
 Now I am pleased to show you the developments after that.
 As you can see in reference #1 below, Chalmers together with mainly researchers at Shanghai Jiao Tong University, China, are now proceding with a system that does all that.

-Today’s header photo, sent to me by my good oldf friend Dina Giltinan, shows the Grand Harbour in Valletta, Malta.
-Thank you, Dina, for another contribution to my blog !
+Today’s header photo, sent to me by my good old friend Dina Giltinan, shows the Grand Harbour in Valletta, Malta.
+Thank you, Dina, for yet another contribution to my blog !
 (I earlier showed another photo from Malta in my blog of 247’2016 (2016-09-03).

 That’s what I learned in school today!

 1: Converting solar energy to electricity on demand